The best spiritual and healing destinations

 Undoubtedly one of the most famous sites in the UK.
-There are many myths and theories that revolve around Stonehenge and are attributed to this mysterious site.
+Some many myths and theories revolve around Stonehenge and are attributed to this mysterious site.
 One legend says that the Wizard, Merlin instructed a giant to build it for him.
 This is due to the uncertainty of how the large stones were placed there in the first place as they were taken for over 200 miles away and the wheel hadn’t even been invented by this point in time.
-During the 1600’s, a popular theory was that the monument had been built by the Druid’s and is still a widely-held belief today.
+During the 1600s, a popular theory was that the monument had been built by the Druid’s and is still a widely-held belief today.

 Adding to the mysticism of the stones are diverse (and often peculiar) explanations for their purpose as to why they are there.
-Such opinions have ranged from astronomy to religion, and even to extra-terrestrial origins.
-Among these theories exists the notion that Stonehenge is actually a sanctuary for healing, and it becomes fairly viable when you consider that human remains have been found buried at the site.
-Upon examination, the bones show that the deceased show clear evidence of illness, and that many of them had travelled from various parts of the country.
+Such opinions have ranged from astronomy to religion, and even to extraterrestrial origins.
+Among these theories exists the notion that Stonehenge is a sanctuary for healing, and it becomes fairly viable when you consider that human remains have been found buried at the site.
+Upon examination, the bones show that the deceased show clear evidence of illness and that many of them had travelled from various parts of the country.

 This would suggest that the individuals had possibly made the trek to Stonehenge in the hope of finding healing powers there to cure their illnesses.
 Either that or it was just a burial site.
 Either way, over one million people visit this site every year making it a popular spiritual destination.